howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 </Instruction>

-Let's be sure to import the `Redirect` component so we don't get any errors.
+Let's be sure to import the `Navigate` component so we don't get any errors.

 <Instruction>